FlorianHeigl/xen-ceph-rbd/README.md

   http://thr3ads.net/xen-devel/2013/01/2281686-pygrub-hvm-boot-with-alternate-script-for-block-devices
   LibXL should attach RBD device and pass it over correctly as "write_dev" stores it...
-  (in xenstore we should params = poolname:image and image as passed to pygrub should be /dev/rbd/pool/image)
+  (in xenstore we should params = poolname:image and image as passed to pygrub should be /dev/rbd/pool/image) Right now it looks like PyGrub has never worked with external block device scripts.
+Who knows.
+This sucks because PV-Grub has a lot of other limitations

+* Attaching multiple devices - Unexpected, but there's a bug when specifying multiple disks

 ## What's planned: